-It’s not like they don’t have a faithful fan base.
-They have almost 11,000,000 likes on its Facebook page as of writing this post…
+It’s not like the company doesn’t have a faithful fan base.
+It has almost 11,000,000 likes on its Facebook page as of writing this post…

-…a community they could’ve easily tapped and asked to rally around the company and help fight back against all of the negative sentiment.
+…a community the company could’ve easily tapped and asked to rally to help fight back against all the negative sentiment.

-Unfortunately they’ve never fostered a community with those Facebook fans, but used it more like a focus group to bounce ideas off of, so the fans weren’t primed to help out in this situation and become brand advocates.
+Unfortunately, they’ve never fostered a community with those Facebook fans.
+They used them more like a focus group to bounce ideas off, so the fans weren’t primed to help out in this situation and become brand advocates.

 Marketing Lesson: Your social media strategy should involve at least two things.
 One, create real connections with your customers.
-And two, build those customers into a loyal base of advocates who can help you engage critics and get greater control over the brand conversation.
+And two, use those customers as a loyal base of advocates who can help you engage critics and get greater control over the brand conversation.

 Lesson #2: Build a cult…not a company

-Apple probably has the most loyal fan base for a company in the world.
+Apple probably has the most loyal fan base of all companies in the world.
 It’s the most recognized brand.
-And that’s because people who buy Apple products don’t do it because they need these products…they buy Apple because it says something about them.
+And that’s because people who buy Apple products don’t do it because they need these products…they buy Apple products because it says something about them.

 Here’s a search for Blackberry and RIM…

-Marketing Lesson: Build an emotional, almost-cult like connection with your customers by creating experiences and products that enhances those experiences.
+Marketing Lesson: Build an emotional, almost cult-like connection with your customers by creating experiences and products that enhance those experiences.
 As I’ve said before, Apple started with the why…and made the why they exist way more important than what they do.

 Lesson #3.
 Create a culture that values user experience